bhuvangolhar/Data-Structures-and-Algorithms/Loops/for.each_loop.md

 The enhanced for loop (also called the for-each loop) in Java is a simplified version of the for loop.

-It is mainly used to iterate through arrays or collections without using an index.

-It makes code cleaner, shorter, and easier to read compared to a traditional for loop.

-Need :

-When you want to access every element of an array or collection sequentially.

-Reduces chances of errors since you don’t need to manage loop counters or conditions.

 Best choice for read-only access of elements.

 Syntax :